Healthy Homes Assessment Alicetown

 What We Do

-As building inspectors we are experts in all components that come with professional home inspections.
-We’re here to make sure that you make the best decision when buying your next home.
+As building inspectors, we take on all elements associated with specialist house inspections.
+We are here to ensure that you make the best decision when purchasing your next property.

-We consider your investment to be a serious one We will conduct comprehensive examinations to make sure you don’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of owning or purchasing your own home.
+We take your investment seriously, and undertake comprehensive inspections so you won’t be faced with any costly or unexpected surprises meaning you can relax and focus on the exciting aspects of buying or owning your own house.

-We are specialised in a range of solutions to make sure you are completely updated on the condition of any property you may be contemplating buying or selling along with other solutions.
+We are specialised in a range of solutions to ensure you are completely aware of the state of any property you may be considering buying or selling as well as additional services.

-We not only cooperate with you, we also work with some large clients including local councils, banks, and insurance firms.
-Evidently they appreciate their peace of mind provided, because of the information contained that we provide in our reports of building inspections.
+We do not just cooperate with you, we also have major clients, including the local authorities, banks, and insurance companies.
+They clearly like the reassurance provided, due to the details that we provide in our reports of building inspections.

-With our systematic method of conducting your house inspection and the latest software technology including digital photos imbedded into the Report, you can actually see any issues that could be discovered.
-Thanks to our detailed report, it’s no wonder that we get so many clients recommending our services to their family and acquaintances.
+With our systematic approach to your inspection of your home as well as the latest technology in software which includes digital photos in your reports, you are able to actually see any issues identified.
+Because of our detailed report, it’s no wonder that we receive so many clients who recommend our service to family members and acquaintances.

 Highly Trained & Insured Inspection Experts